 The Japanese seemed to realize that they had to wait for a while to materialize a single organization for the Muslims, in which the kaum tua and the kaum muda would be the constituents.
 But the need for a huge Muslim organization was very urgent.
-Therefore, in order to reach this goal, the Japanese allowed themselves to give a permit for the re-establishment of the Majlis Islam A'laa Indonesia (Supreme Islamic Council of Indonesia), well-known as MIAI, the supreme organization of Islamic bodies which had been dissolved in May.
-1942.
+Therefore, in order to reach this goal, the Japanese allowed themselves to give a permit for the re-establishment of the Majlis Islam

+A'laa Indonesia (Supreme Islamic Council of Indonesia), well-known as MIAI, the supreme organization of Islamic bodies which had been dissolved in May 1942.

 The MIAI which was founded in September 1937, was a politically motivated federation of thirteen Muslim organizations.
-The Muslims opposition to the Dutch government, which proposed certain legal regulations concerning marriages of Muslims and which, to some extent, were contrary to Islamic law was a major causal factor in the formation of the MIAI.
-It was said that since 1938 this MIAI developed pro-Japanese sentiments, for its members attended the Japanese Islamic World Conference in Tokyo, and in the second congress of the MIAI, held at Solo on May 2-7, 1939, two of three foreign relation officers who had visited Japan were appointed.
+52 The Muslims opposition to the Dutch government, which proposed certain legal regulations concerning marriages of Muslims and which, to some extent, were contrary to Islamic law was a major causal factor in the formation of the MIAI.
+53 It was said that since 1938 this MIAI developed pro-Japanese sentiments, 54 for its members attended the Japanese Islamic World Conference in Tokyo, 55 and in the second congress of the MIAI, held at Solo on May 2-7, 1939, two of three foreign relation officers who had visited Japan were appointed.
+56 board for the whole Muslim community was reached.

-In order to pave the way for the re-establishment of the MIAI, some thirty important Muslim leaders from different places in Java were invited to attend a meeting held in Jakarta on September 4, 1942.
-In this meeting, the decision to recognize the MIAI as the central directing board for the whole Muslim community was reached.
 All Muslim matters were entrusted to it.
 57 From then on, the seat of the MIAI's headquarters was moved from Surabaya to Jakarta, where the Japanese gave a beautiful edifice to house it.
 58 The first directing president was still Wondoamiseno and the first secretary was Harsono Tjokroaminoto; both were prominent leaders of the P.S.I.I.
 Its finances were drawn from the government's budget and the Department of Religious Affairs was its custodian.
-59 and to introduce the Japanese culture.
-62 It was not surprising that the latter two aims mentioned above were included among other aims, since the Japanese granted the permission for publishing the periodical as a means for spreading their ideas, ideals, and culture to the people.
-Therefore, there was a place in the periodical in which Japanese writers introduced their culture.
-63
+59